OTRF/Security-Datasets/small_datasets/windows/credential_access/credential_dumping_T1003/credentials_from_ad/empire_dcsync.md

 # Empire DCSync

-An adversary with DA permissions can use the active directory replication apis to pull the NTLM hash of any user in the network.
+An adversary with replication permissions (default in Domain Admins) can use the active directory replication apis to pull the NTLM hash of any user in the network.

 ## Technique(s) ID